We love West Coast Park for its amazing playground and gorgeous green space. Put it on your must-see list!

 Food and drink pitstop

 Sadly, there’s not a lot in the way of food options at West Coast Park beyond McDonald’s.
 So, if you can’t live with the burger guilt, we’d recommend coming prepared with a picnic.
 Or just going back home, obvs!
 On the upside, you’ll be spoilt for choice when it comes to places to set up your feast.
-There are also BBQ pits if a picnic won’t cut it, although these are closed right now.
+There are also BBQ pits if a picnic won’t cut it.
 Didn’t come prepared?
 Head to Kith, just a short stroll away.
-Get your coffee to go and throw in a banana bread for good measure – it’s the best (just check it’s still open for takeaway, of course!).
+Get your coffee to go and throw in a banana bread for good measure – it’s the best.

 So, there you have it.
-A quick spot of exercise for the whole West-residing household at West Coast Park.
+A fabulous time for the whole West-residing household awaits at West Coast Park.
 Enjoy!